kubeshop/monokle/docs/architecture.md

-# Monokle Architecture
+# Monokle Desktop Architecture

-Monokle is an Electron desktop application built with React & TypeScript.
+Monokle Desktop is an Electron desktop application built with React & TypeScript.

 Redux Toolkit is used for state management.